 Now you’ve explored the different Mac operating systems.
-And the best Mac external drive formats.
-Now let’s venture into some basics.
+And the best Mac formats.
+Now let’s venture into some important terms to understand.

 What Is This Thing A File System And Its Format?

-The file system on your external HDD is how your Mac first recognizes the drive.
+The file system on your external HDD is how your Mac first recognizes your drive.

 The file system allows your Mac computer to understand what is on the drive.
 How it’s laid out.
-And find out where your files are on the drive.
+And to find out where your files are on the drive.

 Your Mac looks at the file system to read what is on your external drive.
 And then knows how to write your files to the external drive.
 Plus read how much free space is left.